kevca87/NewToolsInPharo/Chapters/DrTest/DrTest.md

 # Chapter X: DrTest Using and Creating Plugins

-## Introduction
-- (No title)

-In this chapter we present..
-- Objective of the chapter:
-    - How to use DrTest and its plugins.
-    - How to create a DrTest plugin.
+A series of tests is the basis of any project.
+In this chapter, we present DrTest, an extendable plugin-based UI for testing Pharo projects.
+DrTest offers a suite of functionalities designed to streamline the test process.
+Our goal is twofold: firstly, to help you make the effective use of DrTest and the associated plugins, and secondly, to equip you with the knowledge to create your own DrTest plugins, thus expanding its capabilities to meet your specific needs.

 For this purpouse we...
 - Overview of existing plugins in Pharo DrTest (with examples) and the importance and benefits of using plugins.
 - Reviewing the purpouse of key classes and methods of the common DrTest plugin creation process.
 And examples step by step of how to use it.

-Have a set of testing is a fundamental for any project. (improve) In this chapter we present DrTest, an extendable, plugins-based UI for testing Pharo projects.
-DrTest stands as a testament to the robustness and flexibility of the Pharo ecosystem, offering a suite of functionalities tailored to streamline the testing process.
-Our objective here is twofold: first, to guide you through the effective utilization of DrTest and its accompanying plugins, and second, to empower you with the knowledge to craft your own DrTest plugins, thus extending its capabilities to suit your specific needs.

 To achieve these aims, we embark on a journey that begins with an overview of existing plugins within the Pharo DrTest framework.
 Through illuminating examples, we showcase the rich tapestry of functionalities that these plugins bring to the testing landscape, emphasizing the importance and tangible benefits of incorporating them into your development workflow.